 Are lift chair rentals any good?

 While possible from some medical suppliers, lift chair rentals should only be done when a condition is temporary.
 The price of a rental will equal the price of a lift chair in under a year.
+Click here to read our lift chair rental guide.

 Will my insurance cover lift chairs?